heistp/irtt/README.md

 _Concrete tasks that just need doing..._

 - Make some doc improvements:
-  - Add faq about why I use wildcard addresses
   - Add faq about using little endian byte order
   - Add doc about running irtt at Linux startup
 - Add seqno to the Max and maybe Min columns in the text output